 By this time I was back on pavement.
 It was then a matter of finding a rhythm which was very hard to do.
 With each pedal stroke the brain said to quit.
 I kept thinking that I would never be back and I had one chance to do this.
 And one chance to do it right.
 I kept going.

-The last mile, well above the tree line, was a mental exercise to keep going.
+The last mile, well above the tree line, was a mental challenge to keep going.
 At this point every rider was in their place.
 No one was passing anyone.
 We were all just pacing off each other.

 I finally heard the cowbell which helped me.
 I tried to pedal a little harder to get to the bell, the symbolic top of the climb.
 I passed the woman ringing the bell and managed enough energy to thank her.
 Then I heard a whistle.
 This was a steam whistle.
 I thought this was really cool.
 They have a steam whistle sound when you get close.
 It was foggy, in the clouds really, and visibility was only about 50 meters.
 Although I couldn’t see where the whistle was located I then realized it was the Cog Railway train.
 So, OK, it wasn’t for me, but it helped.